Cochin Shipyard: Shipbuilding

 CSL has secured shipbuilding orders from internationally renowned companies from Europe and West Asia.
 The shipyard is building six bulk carriers for Clipper Group of the Bahamas and the first three vessels have been launched.
 Eight platform supply vessels for the Norwegian Seatankers Management Company, are also under construction..

+CSL has also built the fleet of ferry boats used by the Kochi Water Metro, in association with Siemens India and Echandia.

+The shipyard commissioned 310 m-long dry dock, capable of accommodating six large vessels annually up to a length of 300 m, in January 2024.
+The dry dock can handle Suezmax tankers, container ships and Capesize bulk carriers.

-On December 27, 2024, Adani Ports and SEZ, through its subsidiary, Ocean Sparkle Limited, ordered eight tug boats from CSL.
+On 27 December 2024, Adani Ports and SEZ, through its subsidiary, Ocean Sparkle Limited, ordered eight tug boats from CSL.
 The order is worth about ₹450 crores comprisng eight 70 T Bollard Pull Azimuthing Stern Drive Tugs delivered by Udupi Cochin Shipyard Limited.
 Deliveries will start in December 2026 and are expected to be completed by August 2028.

+As of 30 June 2025, CSL has an order book of ₹21100 crore of which 66% is from the Indian Navy.
+The share is down from 88%.

+On 12 January 2026, the shipyard delivered the first of eight multi-purpose vessel, HS Heinz, to Germany-based shipping company HS Schiffahrts.
+The vessels are part of the HS EcoFreighter ice-class series and are worth ₹110 crore each.
+The constructions began in March 2023 with the steel-cutting ceremony of the first vessel.
+The vessels, designed by Netherlands-based Groot Ship Design and following DNV classification rules, are meant to carry project and heavy cargo, steel coils, containers, timber, paper, dry bulk commodities such as coal and grain, as well as hazardous materials.
+The vessel has a single large cargo hold with six movable partitions for reconfiguration based on the cargo to be transported.
+It also features a tween deck arrangement.
+The second ship, MS Maria, was delivered on 12 August 2026.